StefanKopieczek/bashtools/README.md

 Installation
 ============

 1.)
 Check out the repository.
 2.)
-In your .bashrc file, add a line `. <path_to_bashtools>\shortcuts`.
+In your .bashrc file, add a line `. <path_to_bashtools>/shortcuts`.
 3.)
 Enjoy your newfound efficiency!

 Tools
 =====

 ###fd - like cd, but awesome
 fd is a powerful upgrade of the standard UNIX 'cd' command.
 It supports prefix matching and recursive folder search.

 Usage: `fd DIRECTORY\_PREFIX [start-level]`